synopsys-sig/srm-k8s/docs/DeploymentGuide.md

 $ pwsh /path/to/run-migrate.ps1
 ```

->Note: You should specify a new, unique namespace and release name to avoid conflating legacy Code Dx K8s resources with Software Risk Manager ones.
+>Note: You should specify a new, unique namespace and release name to avoid conflating legacy Code Dx Kubernetes resources with Software Risk Manager ones.
 You can reuse your Code Dx license when prompted for an Software Risk Manager Web license.

 Address any warnings or instructions printed by the migration script.
 When complete, invoke the generated run-helm-prep.ps1 file to stage the resources required for your Software Risk Manager deployment.